input-output-hk/peras-design/site/reports/tech-report-2.md

 The following picture attempts to clarify the relationship between Agda and Haskell as it has been explored in a hybrid Agda/Haskell specification/testing implementation:

-* Agda code relies on the Agda _Standard Library_ which provide much better support for proofs than `agda2hs` and Haskell's `Prelude` obviously
+* Agda code relies on the Agda _Standard Library_ which provide much better support for proofs than `agda2hs` and Haskell's `Prelude` obviously.
-* Therefore Haskell code needs to depend on this stdlib code which is problematic for standard types (Eg. numbers, lists, tuples, etc.)
+* Therefore Haskell code needs to depend on this stdlib code which is problematic for standard types (e.g., numbers, lists, tuples, etc.).
-* The Agda code separates `Types` from `Impl`ementation in order to ease generation
+* The Agda code separates `Types` from `Implementation` in order to ease generation.
-* `Types` are generated using agda2hs to provide unmangled names and simple structures on the Haskell side
+* `Types` are generated using agda2hs to provide unmangled names and simple structures on the Haskell side.
-* `Impl` is generate usign GHC to enable full use of stdlib stuff, with toplevel _interface_ functions generated with unmangled names
+* `Impl` is generate usign GHC to enable full use of stdlib stuff, with toplevel _interface_ functions generated with unmangled names.
-* `Types` are also taken into account when compiling using GHC but they are only "virtual", eg. the compiler makes the GHC-generated code depend on the `agda2hs` generated types
+* `Types` are also taken into account when compiling using GHC but they are only "virtual", namely the compiler makes the GHC-generated code depend on the `agda2hs` generated types.
-* Hand-written Haskell code can call unmangled types and functions
+* Hand-written Haskell code can call unmangled types and functions.

 ![Agda-Haskell Interactions](../diagrams/agda-haskell-interactions.jpg)

 We used `agda` to generate `MAlonzo`-style Haskell code for the experimental Peras executable specification, [`Peras.QCD.Node.Specification`](https://github.com/input-output-hk/peras-design/blob/3d36761e5c72c55826d9dce1adf0dacdde4d7e3d/src/Peras/QCD/Node/Specification.agda#L1).
-A new `quickcheck-dynamic` test compares the `MAlonzo` version against the `agda2hs` version: these tests all pass, but the `MAlonzo` version runs significantly slower, likely because it involves more than two hundred Haskell modules.
+A `quickcheck-dynamic` test compares the `MAlonzo` version against the `agda2hs` version: these tests all pass, but the `MAlonzo` version runs significantly slower, likely because it involves more than two hundred Haskell modules.

 * `agda2hs` version: 4m 45.206s (250 tests)
 * `MAlonzo` version: 10m 46.280s (250 tests)